madb3/Sims-4-Mod-Scanner/README.md

 ### Future add-ons:
 1. Improve UX/UI
-2. Publish a version that can be used by the Sims community
+2. Publish a version that can be used by the community

 ### Privacy: